After reading an article by Mr. Brent Butterworth called “A crisis in headphone measurement?” I was not a happy headphone enthusiast.

-I find it hilarious that a audio journalist must inform a audience made mostly of informed audio professionals that they should ignore measurements produced using non standardized test gear.
-After that little gem he goes on to inform about his background just to be sure that his audience understands that he knows his trade.
+I find it hilarious that an audio journalist must inform an audience made mostly of informed audio professionals that they should ignore measurements produced using non-standardized test gear.
+After that little gem, he goes on to inform about his background just to be sure that his audience understands that he knows his trade.

 What Jude Mansilla (Head-Fi) said in his presentation to AISE was and is correct, “if manufacturers don’t publish measurements, consumers will.”
-Even if companies publish FR charts enthusiasts will continue to measure because we do it for fun, and that my friends is what this hobby is all about.
+Even if companies publish FR charts enthusiasts will continue to measure because we do it for fun and that my friends are what this hobby is all about.
 Enjoying the music and having fun.

 To Mr. Brent I wish all the best, I also doubt he will ever read my rant because he is too busy doing his job to have a proper view of the headphone enthusiasts in the wild.